OCamlPro/owi/doc/src/manpages/owi-sym.md

        --fail-on-trap-only
            ignore assertion violations and only report traps

+       --generate-abstract-invariant
+           Generate invariants by running the abstract interpretation engine.

        --invoke-with-symbols
            Invoke the entry point of the program with symbolic values instead of dummy constants.